 Places to Stay: There are a number of good places to stay on the Island, but the Marsh Harbour Inn and the Inn at Bald Head Island are the two leading places for comfortable and reasonable stays.

-3. Jockey’s Ridge State Park
+3. Weekend trip to Jockey’s Ridge State Park from Charlotte

 There are not that many places where a person can go to see a proper sunset in North Carolina, and even if there are, none of them can match up to the magnificence that is Jockey’s Ridge.
 Located a bit far from Charlotte it is still an amazing weekend getaway for the whole family.
 The Sunset on the Ridge Summer program helps tourists to scale on top of the tallest active sand dune in the Eastern United States to watch the sun descend.